ANNOUNCING THE 2023 ESSAY PRIZE SHORTLIST

 EDITORIAL COMMITTEE

 Brian Dillon is a writer and critic.
 His books include Suppose a Sentence (Fitzcarraldo Editions, 2020), Essayism (Fitzcarraldo Editions, 2017), The Great Explosion (Penguin, 2015), Objects in This Mirror: Essays (Sternberg Press, 2014), Sanctuary (Sternberg Press, 2011), Tormented Hope (Penguin, 2009) and In the Dark Room (Penguin, 2005; Fitzcarraldo Editions, 2018).
 He teaches creative writing at the Queen Mary.
-Affinities, a book about the intimate and abstract pleasures of reading and looking, will be published by Fitzcarraldo Editions in February 2023.
+Affinities, a book about the intimate and abstract pleasures of reading and looking, was published by Fitzcarraldo Editions in February 2023.

 Joanna Kavenna is the author of The Ice Museum (Viking, 2006), Inglorious (Faber & Faber, 2007), The Birth of Love (Faber & Faber, 2011), Come to the Edge (riverrun, 2012), A Field Guide to Reality (riverrun, 2017) and Zed (Faber & Faber, 2019).
 Her writing has appeared in the New YorkerGuardian, Observer, Telegraph, SpectatorLondon Review of Books and New York Times and she has held writing fellowships at St Antony's College Oxford and St John's College Cambridge.
 In 2011 she was named as one of the Telegraph’s 20 Writers Under 40 and in 2013 was listed as one of Granta’s Best of Young British Novelists.
 She lives in Oxfordshire.